jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 This flow type includes many applications in environmental, coastal, hydraulic and ecological engineering such as dams, weirs, spillways, fish passages, and hydraulic structures.
 There is increased use of CFD in environmental engineering (Liu and Zhang 2019).

-Fluent and other commercial packages are available but OpenFoam is free and is useful as the details and source can be modified by the user.
-In Germany, there has been wide use of OpenFOAM for hydraulic applications (Schulze and Thorenz 2014).
+Fluent and other commercial CFD packages are available but OpenFoam is free and is useful as the details and source can be modified by the user.
+There has been adoption of OpenFOAM for hydraulic applications at the German Federal Waterways Engineering and Research Institute (Schulze and Thorenz 2014).

 1. Physics of Open Channel Flow

 According to Young et al.:
 > As for any flow geometry, open-channel flow may be _laminar_, _transitional_ or _turbulent_, depending on various conditions involved.
-> Which type of flow occurs depends on the Reynolds number Re = rhoVR_h/mu, where V is the average velocity of the fluid and R_h is the hydraulic
+> Which type of flow occurs depends on the Reynolds number Re = rho V R_h/mu, where V is the average velocity of the fluid and R_h is the hydraulic
 > radius of the channel...Since most open-channel flows involve water (which has a fairly small viscosity) and have relatively large characteristic
 > lengths, it is uncommon to have laminar open-channel flows.